00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 1. Checkout EA GitHub repo, which has a template for building an EA
 2. Develop their own EA
-3. Register their EA with their own wallet address
+3. Mint an EA NFT with their own wallet address
 4. Collaborate with Huma DAO to get EA approved
 5. Launch the EA in Huma infrastructure
 6. Get selected by pool admins
+7. Pool admin calls the pool contract to set the EA for the pool by supplying the EAID and wallet address
+8. Service risk underwriting requests
-7. Get rewards
+9. Get rewards

 ![drawing](./images/technical-design/ea_experience.png)